 This exercise consists of jogging from one side of the pool to the other.
 Your loved one can make this easier by either walking back and forth instead of jogging in the pool or by simply jogging in place.
 This is an ideal low-impact workout for seniors, and it can help get the blood flowing throughout the body and keep the heart rate up.

 If your loved one needs encouragement for exercise, reach out to Home Care Assistance.
 Our expertly trained caregivers can assist your loved one with mobility and make sure he or she gets regular physical activity to remain healthy.
 In addition to our hourly and live-in care services, we also offer specialised Parkinson’s, stroke, and dementia care North Coast families can count on.
-For more information on our aged care services, call one of our friendly Care Managers at 1300 LIVE-IN or (02) 6646 3527 today.
+For more information on our aged care services, call one of our friendly Care Managers at (02) 6646 3527 today.